 3:45 PM Archery Competition on the football Field

-From 12:30 am In Viale Strozzi you can find the Quarters’ stands where it’s possible to eat the local products.
+saturday and sunday From 9 Am to 8 pm - Giardini Impero- you can find the Quarters’ stands where it’s possible to eat the local products.

 The Festival of the Thrush dates back to an old hunting tradition in this region.
 Even today, the fall migration of birds, especially of thrush, arriving from the north is more intense that elsewhere in these hills where olive trees alternate with wineyards and Mediterranean bush.
 In the Middle Ages, hunters and falconers would hunt in the woods of the county and come back with abundant prey.
 Feasts and banquets were then celebrated and everyone was admitted, noble and common people alike.
 The men would compete in jousts and tournaments to test theire bravery and skill, while the women showed their abilities by preparing the game and serving the plentiful local wine.
 Today, the festivities begin in the morning, when the boys and maidens of “Trescone” (a traditional dance) sing and dance to the music of the accordion inviting all to join in the celebration.
 They wear the traditional dress of the Tuscan countryside from the 1800s.

 In the meantime, a procession of about 150 locals in historical costumes parades through the streets.
 The houses are adorned with the colored flags of the four quarter.
 The carefully handcrafted costumes were made by well-known costume designers and inspired by the clothing style of the XIV and XV century.
 The procession accompanied by historical trumpets and drums, pays tribute to the Lady of the Fortress.
 Surronded by her court, they waiting under the arches of the city hall for the knights, pageboys and archers to return from hunting.
 From a window under the municipal tower that overlooks the main square, the town crier officially announces the opening of the Festival of the Thrush and set free some of the birds in honour of the Lordship of the Fortress.